cykwanad/BytePairEncoding/README.md

 ## Byte Pair Encoding

-This repository contains the necessary code for implementing the Byte Pair Encoding algorithm and is intended for personal use only.
+This repository contains all the necessary code for implementing the Byte Pair Encoding algorithm and is intended for personal use only.
 Most of the codes are the same as the minimal version provided by Andrej Karpathy.